 |Opportunity to move production closer to customers|

 In the end, the best decisions are based on data, as each situation is different.
-Just keep these pros and cons in mind the next time you are considering outsourcing part fabrication.
+Just keep these pros and cons in mind the next time you are considering outsourcing your OEM parts fabrication.